Engee documentation

 26.461145 seconds (33.51 M allocations: 1.926 GiB, 2.39% gc time, 80.03% compilation time: 2% of which was recompilation)

-In general, porting a neural network to GPU requires three additional steps:
+In general, transferring a neural network to a GPU requires three additional actions:

-With a small amount of training data (100-200 examples), the neural network learns faster on CPU.
-But at 40000 examples the advantage is on the side of GPU.
+With a small amount of training data (100-200 examples), the neural network learns faster on the CPU.
+But for 40,000 examples, the advantage is on the GPU side.

-If we subtract the time spent on compilation (compile time) and memory cleaning after execution (gc time = garbage collection time) we can say that
+If you subtract the time spent on compilation (compile time) and memory cleanup after execution (gc time = garbage collection time) we can say that

-**The graphics card was about 200 times faster than CPUs.
+*The graphics card performed this task about 200 times faster than the central processors.

 Checking the results